 Wills Eye Physicians/Mid Atlantic Retina is focused on the health of our patients, physicians and staff during this coronavirus (COVID-19) pandemic.
 Due to increasing numbers of COVID-19 cases in the region and nation, we are following the prevention procedures and preparedness as put forth by the Center for Disease Control and Prevention (CDC), American Academy of Ophthalmology, as well as state health departments.
 We are actively monitoring and continually updating these procedures as the pandemic evolves and new recommendations become available.

-We strongly encourage all of our patients to wear either a mask if they have one or a fabric covering over their nose and mouth when they come in for their office visit.
-This can help protect you and those around you.
+Due to the increasing number of COVID 19 Cases, as well as some state requirements, all patients are REQUIRED to wear either a mask or a fabric covering over their nose and mouth when they come in for their office visit.

 - We are prioritizing new patient consultations based on those that are medically urgent or emergent.
-If you are unsure whether your patient meets this criteria, we encourage you to contact our office directly.
+If you are unsure whether you meet this criteria, we encourage you to contact our office directly.